artwork by Gemini 3 Pro

 In Whitehead’s terms [1], we have given eternal objects, the abstract patterns of game design, a computational mechanism for concrescence, the synthesis of familiar forms into novel actualities [2].
 Generative Ontology is creative advance made operational.

-Much remains to explore.
+Deeper questions remain.
 Can AI systems induce ontologies from corpora of successful examples, learning generative grammars from exemplars rather than encoding them by hand?
-Can the generated designs be simulated and playtested automatically, closing the loop between generation and evaluation?
+Can the creative gap be fully closed through automated iteration, or does the final mile always require human taste?
 These are open research questions.
 But the foundation is established: structured knowledge, made alive, enables structured creation.

 The grammar does not write the poem.
 But without grammar, there is no poem to write.
 And now, we have evidence that the grammar works.